Measles

 - As measles virus can spread through HVAC systems, it may be helpful to request a map of the facility and HVAC information to determine patient areas where the virus could have traveled.

-- Typically, patients who were in close proximity to the case (emergency department, waiting room, etc.) should be contacted by phone, especially if it is within the window to receive PEP (72 hours for vaccine, or 6 days for IG for individuals where IG PEP is recommended).
-For patients with minimal exposure (such as sharing a hospital floor, but on a different wing), a letter is usually adequate.
+- Patients who were in close proximity to the case (emergency department, waiting room, etc.) typically should be contacted by phone, especially if it is within the window to receive PEP (72 hours for vaccine, or 6 days for IG for individuals where IG PEP is recommended).

 - Documentation of a positive measles IgG test.

-Instruct health care workers to immediately report any symptoms consistent with measles. - Health care personnel who develop measles should be excluded from work and may not return to the facility until 7 days after rash onset due to their high-risk occupation.
+- Health care personnel who develop measles should be isolated at home and excluded from work until four days after rash onset.

-Child care and preschools
+Child care and schools

 Exclusion